 Map shows most parks in the borough that have a multitude of free activities available.
-Available online to be downloaded here.

 Site Safety

 All GS staff and contractors play an important role in terms of a visible staff presence.
 All are uniformed and where necessary will wear highly visible clothing.
 All works will have been risk assessed to ensure the highest level of public safety.